FactomProject/FCT/start/installation.md

 Note that after running the Factom installer it is recommended you revert your Security & Privacy settings to their original state.

-Next, locate the `factom.mpkg.zip` file you just downloaded, double-click to unzip it, then double-click the `factom.mpkg` file to run the installer.
+Next, locate the `factom.mpkg.zip` file you just downloaded.
+Double-click to unzip it, then double-click the `factom.mpkg` file to run the installer.

 The installer will open, click continue.